AnonymousRand/python_markdown_environments/README.md

 ...
 \end{...}
 ```
-to create enviroments such as captioned figures, general-purpose `<div>`s, dropdowns, and user-defined LaTeX-style theorems that can be styled with attached HTML `class`es.
+to create environments such as captioned figures, general-purpose `<div>`s, dropdowns, and user-defined LaTeX-style theorems that can be styled with attached HTML `class`es.

 ## Installation